-13. Appointments to be on probation - (1) Every person appointed to the permanent staff of the Public Service or who is appointed again after having ceased employment shall be on probation for such period being not less than six months or not exceeding two years (except as provided in subsection (2) of this section), as the Commission specifies generally or in any particular case or class of cases:
+14. Appointments to be on probation - (1) Every person appointed to the permanent staff of the Public Service or who is appointed again after having ceased employment shall be on probation for such period being not less than six months or not exceeding two years (except as provided in subsection (2) of this section), as the Commission specifies generally or in any particular case or class of cases:

-Provided that an employee in the Trainee grade, on completion of the period of training laid down for his occupational class and upon confirmation of his appointment under the provisions of subsection (3) of this section, shall not be required to serve a further period of probation unless required to do so under the provisions of subsection (2) of this section.
+Provided that an employee in the trainee grade, on completion of the period of training laid down for his occupational class and upon confirmation of his appointment under the provisions of subsection (3) of this section, shall not be required to serve a further period of probation unless required to do so under the provisions of subsection (2) of this section.

-the period of probation of any probationer for a specified period not exceeding twelve months at any one time, by notice in writing to the probationer.
+(2) The Commission may from time to time extend the period of probation of any probationer for a specified period not exceeding twelve months at any one time, by notice in writing to the probationer.

-(3) The Commission may at any time, in writing, confirm or annul the appointment to the Public Service of any confirm or a probationer.
+(3) The Commission may at any time, in writing, confirm or annul the appointment to the Public Service of any probationer.